noorncho/medium-challenge/README.md

 ### Medium Challenge

-This is a challenge to reconstruct the medium | programming website to practice using components, props and arrays in react.
+This is a challenge to make a visual reconstruction of the medium | programming website to practice using components, props and arrays in react.

 <!--
 # Getting Started with Create React App